sci-42ver/SICP_SDF/sicp_exercise.md

 - [ ] 54
   - `(not pred-value), (fail2)`.
     - see wiki better same as repo.
+- [ ] 70
+  - As hint says, to avoid constructing the infinite stream unexpectedly.
+    - wiki
+      > so THE-ASSERTIONS will *not be evaluated*
+    - This is different from the sub-section "Infinite loops" where loop is caused by *recursive calls* while here is due to infinite assertion stream.
+    - Here due to delay, `set!` has the same effects as `define` where `(stream-cdr ones)` will go into the infinite loop.
+- [ ] 71
 ### @TODO
 - ~~17~~
   - > Design a way...